Shades of 2000: Opportunities exist in most "sectors"... S & P 500 down just 7% from All Time High Levels

 It is developed from the Month End Value Stock Watchlist screening program and identifies Investment Grade Value Stocks trading at least 15% below their 52-week high.

 The "15% down" break-point allows you to keep your eye on "Bull Pen" items.
-(You really need to be familiar with the selection rules to get the most from the Bargain Stock Monitor and from the Watch List program.)

 The fewer IGVSI equities at bargain prices, the stronger the market as "Smart Cash" accumulates in the equity bucket of your portfolio.
-As the list of bargain stocks grows (indicating market weakness), portfolio "Smart Cash" should finding its way back into the market.
+As the list of bargain stocks grows (indicating market weakness), portfolio "Smart Cash" should be finding its way back into the market.

-If you are following "the MCIM rules" properly, you should be using market volatility to capture all reasonable profits, particularly on high-priced issues.
+You should be using market volatility to capture all reasonable profits, particularly on high-priced issues.

 When it does: